BOOTH & GREY OF DUNHAM MASSEY

 The 8th Earl was a missionary Bishop in South Africa.
 His third wife, and the mother of his children was his African housekeeper.
 They had two illegitimate children and one born after the marriage.
 In the Boer lands they had the Code Napoleon that legitimised children when the parents married.
 However, this did not apply in England and so the children were referred to as Ann, John and Lady Mary.
 The House of Lords decided that John was not legitimate so on the death of his father the title and estate went to his cousin.
 The 9th Earl’s wife was a the daughter of a clergyman and seems to have taken to being countess with great zeal.
 She was a determined and outspoken woman.
 The African children were paid off and John became a solicitor in Worthing.
 The 9th Earl moved to Dunham in 1905 as it was the only large house now with the estate.
 They used the architect, Chapman Hall, to alter the frontage with the stone entrance and the Mansard roof.
 The Countess was alway eager to emphasise the Grey’s Elizabethan forebears including Lady Jane Grey, who lived at Bradgate in Leicestershire.

-The 10th Earl was Roger who was unmarried and arranged before his death for the property to go to the National Trust as his nephew did not want it.
-The 1 th Earl’s sister had married a clergyman at Hever in Kent.
+The 10th Earl was Roger, who was unmarried.
+He arranged before his death for the property to go to the National Trust as his nephew did not want it.
+The 10th Earl’s sister married a clergyman, the Rev. Turnbull, at Hever in Kent.

 Sources: